Adaptive Deep Learning for Entity Resolution by Risk Analysis: Risk-based Adaptive Training

 \section{Risk-based Adaptive Training}

 In this section, we propose, and then analyze the approach of risk-based adaptive training for ER.
-We illustrate the solution by the state-of-the-art DNN classifier, named \emph{DeepMatcher}~\cite{mudgal2018deep}.
+We take \emph{DeepMatcher}~\citep{mudgal2018deep}, an classical DNN solution for ER, as an example to illustrate the solution.
+However, it is worthy to point out that in principle, the proposed approach can work with any DNN classifier; the implementation of the proposed solution on other DNNs is similar.
+In our empirical evaluation, we have implemented the proposed solution on both \emph{deepmatcher} and \emph{Ditto}~\citep{li2020deep}, the most recent DNN for ER based on Transformer-based language models.
 For comparison, we also briefly describe the traditional training approach.